sqlancer/sqlancer/README.md

 After finding a bug, it is useful to produce a minimal test case before reporting the bug, to save the DBMS developers' time and effort.
 For many test cases, [C-Reduce](https://embed.cs.utah.edu/creduce/) does a great job.

 ## Found Bugs

+For most DBMSs, SQLancer supports only a previous *release* version.
+Thus, potential bugs that SQLancer finds could be already fixed in the latest *development* version of the DBMS.
+If you are not a developer of the DBMS that you are testing, we would like to encourage you to validate that the bug can still be reproduced before reporting it.

 We would appreciate it if you mention SQLancer when you report bugs found by it.
 We would also be excited to know if you are using SQLancer to find bugs, or if you have extended it to test another DBMS (also if you do not plan to contribute it to this project).
 SQLancer has found over 400 bugs in widely-used DBMS, which are listed [here](https://www.manuelrigger.at/dbms-bugs/).